dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 Scope           {#scope}
 -----

-This document defines an architecture for the proposed DOTS standard in the IETF.

-In this architecture, DOTS clients and servers communicate using the signaling mechanism established in the proposed DOTS standard.
-As a result of signals from a DOTS client, the DOTS server may modify the network path of traffic destined for the attack target or targets, for example by diverting traffic to a scrubbing center.
-Packets deemed part of an active attack may be dropped.
+In this architecture, DOTS clients and servers communicate using the DOTS signaling.
+As a result of signals from a DOTS client, the DOTS server may modify the forwarding path of traffic destined for the attack target(s), for example by diverting traffic to a mitigator or pool of mitigators, where policy may be applied to distinguish and discard attack traffic.
+Any such policy is deployment-specific.

-The architecture presented here is assumed to be applicable across network administrative domains -- for example, between an enterprise domain and the domain of a third-party attack scrubbing service -- as well as to a single administrative domain.
+The DOTS architecture presented here is applicable across network administrative domains -- for example, between an enterprise domain and the domain of a third-party attack mitigation service -- as well as to a single administrative domain.
 DOTS is generally assumed to be most effective when aiding coordination of attack response between two or more participating network domains, but single domain scenarios are valuable in their own right, as when aggregating intra-domain DOTS client signals for inter-domain coordinated attack response.

+This document does not address any administrative or business agreements that may be established between involved DOTS parties.
+Those considerations are out of scope.
+Regardless, this document assumes necessary authentication and authorization mechanism are put in place so that only authorized clients can invoke the DOTS service.

 Assumptions     {#assumptions}